cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

   timeoutHeight: Height,
   timeoutTimestamp: uint64) {
   prefix = "{sourcePort}/{sourceChannel}/"
-  // we are the source if the classId is not prefixed source = classId.slice(0, len(prefix)) !== prefix tokenUris = []
-  for (let tokenId in tokenIds) {
+  // we are the source if the classId is not prefixed with the sourcePort and sourceChannel source = classId.slice(0, len(prefix)) !== prefix tokenUris = [] for (let tokenId in tokenIds) {